KOSASIH/AeroNavAI/README.md

 30. **Neuromorphic Computing (Future Consideration):**
     Neuromorphic computing mimics the human brain's structure, potentially leading to more efficient and adaptable AI systems in the future.

-AeroNavAI's foundation rests upon a fusion of these technologies, each contributing to the system's versatility, intelligence, and impact on the aerospace industry.

 31. **Gesture-based Navigation:**
     Integrating gesture recognition technology, we enable pilots to control certain aspects of the aircraft's navigation and systems using hand gestures.